 In an interview with Marcus Wendt we learn about Composite C1’s 15 year journey from a fledging commercial project to an open source platform with dozens of partners.
 2

-When you just want to try out some code, Visual Studio can feel like overkill.
-So some developers turn to lightweight editors such as Notepad++ for their scripting needs.
+Instead of Visual Studio, So some developers turn to lightweight editors such as Notepad++ for their scripting needs.
 Oleg Shilo talks about his project to add better CS-Script plugin for Notepad++.

-Command Query Responsibility Segregation (CQRS) is an architectural pattern that segregates reads and writes of a system into two separate models.
-We propose and demonstrate an approach for building a RESTful API on top of CQRS systems.
-This approach joins HTTP semantics and resource-based style of REST APIs with distributed computing concerns such as eventual consistency and concurrency.
+We demonstrate how to build a RESTful API on top of CQRS systems.
+The result joins HTTP semantics and REST style with distributed computing concerns such as eventual consistency and concurrency.
+4

 Figuring out which technologies on the .NET stack have a future can be challenging.
 To help you out, we have summarized what we know of Microsoft’s intentions when it comes to business applications.
-5
+6

 Deploying real applications is hard.
 Questions arise when there are Registry settings, custom folders structure, or web clusters.
 Here we look for answers using PowerShell and AppVeyor CI.